Ariana Grande

 Personal struggles influenced Grande's albums Sweetener (2018) and Thank U, Next (2019), both of which delved into trap.
-For the former, she won her first Grammy Award, while the latter garnered the US Billboard Hot 100 number-one singles "Thank U, Next" and "7 Rings".
-With the title track of her R&B-infused album Positions (2020), as well as the collaborations "Stuck with U" and "Rain on Me", she achieved the most number-one debuts in the US.
+The latter garnered the US Billboard Hot 100 number-one singles "Thank U, Next" and "7 Rings".
+The title track of her R&B-infused album Positions (2020), as well as the collaborations "Stuck with U" and "Rain on Me", also debuted atop the chart.
 After a musical hiatus, she explored dance on Eternal Sunshine (2024), which yielded the US number-one songs "Yes, And?" and "We Can't Be Friends (Wait for Your Love)".
-She returned to acting with the political satire Don't Look Up (2021) and portrayed Glinda in the fantasy musical film Wicked (2024) as well as its sequel Wicked: For Good (2025).
+She returned to acting with the political satire Don't Look Up (2021) and portrayed Glinda in the fantasy musical film Wicked (2024), which earned her an Academy Award nomination, as well as its sequel Wicked: For Good (2025).
+Her electronic-influenced album Petal (2026) contains the US number-one single "Hate That I Made You Love Me".

-Grande is one of the best-selling music artists of all time, with estimated sales of over 90 million records.
-The highest-paid female musician in 2020, her accolades include two Grammy Awards, a Brit Award, two Billboard Music Awards, three American Music Awards, 40 Guinness World Records, and thirteen MTV Video Music Awards.
-Six of Grande's albums have reached number one on the Billboard 200, while nine of her songs have topped the Billboard Hot 100.
+Grande is one of the best-selling music artists ever and, with over 150 million units sold, among the highest-certified artists in the US by the Recording Industry Association of America (RIAA).
+The highest-paid female musician in 2020, her accolades include three Grammy Awards, a Brit Award, two Billboard Music Awards, three American Music Awards, forty Guinness World Records, and thirteen MTV Video Music Awards.
+Grande has amassed seven Billboard 200 number-one albums and ten Billboard Hot 100 number-one singles.
 Outside of music and acting, she has worked with many charitable organizations and advocates for animal rights, mental health, and gender, racial, and LGBT equality.
-Her business ventures include R.E.M.
-Beauty, a cosmetics brand launched in 2021, and a fragrance line that has earned over $1 billion in global retail sales.
+Her business ventures include the cosmetics brand R.E.M.
+Beauty and a fragrance line that has earned over $1 billion in global retail sales.
 She has a large social media following, being the sixth-most-followed individual on Instagram.